idev4u/test-ios-logo/README.md

 ruby -run -e httpd webside -- bind-address="0.0.0.0"
 ```

-Open the webapp in the browser of your smart phone
+Open the webapp in the browser of your iPhone
 ```
 echo "http://$(hostname):8080"
 ```